Cyp9715/DeleteNewline/README.md

 ## How to Use?
 * Copy the text and copy it to the appropriate application window.
 * Copy the text, right-click on the appropriate program window, and then click the Paste button.
-* Drag the text and press the **Alt + F1** button. (called Keybind)
+* Drag the text and press the **`Left Alt + F1`** button. (called Keybind)

 Text with the applied regular expression is located on your 'clipboard'.
-You can check it by using the Win + V key or Ctrl + V key.
+You can check it by using the `Win + V` key or `Ctrl + V` key.
 Users can conveniently extract the converted string using a combination of regular expressions and keybind options.

 Please note that the keybind option may not run in certain programs due to permission issues.
-(Ex:League of Legends Client, Etc...)
-In this case.
-Run the program with administrator privileges.
+In this case run the program with administrator privileges.

 ## Download